sjjain24/Rating-Database-Analysis/README.md

 Question 1:

-On the given data of Rating of movies and series (it is based on data of IMDB which is publicly accessible), prepare a Dashboard on rating data of movies and series
+On the given data of Rating of movies and series (it is based on data of IMDB which is publicly accessible), prepare a Dashboard on rating data of movies and series.